jmstajim/DumpUndump/README.md

 #### [Dump 🧾] → [Edit 🤖✍️] → [Undump 📁] → [Repeat 🔁]

-Meet DumpUndump — a macOS app that turns your project into one readable file and applies changes back.
-The dump format is AI-optimized for clean, predictable context.
+DumpUndump is a macOS app that converts your project into a single plain-text file for ChatGPT/LLM context.
+Send the snapshot to an LLM, download the edited file, then upload it back into DumpUndump to apply changes across the original folder structure.
+Perfect for large codebases and AI-assisted refactoring.

 <img width="1311" height="1022" alt="Screenshot 2025-09-03 at 23 05 32" src="https://github.com/user-attachments/assets/bb13018f-f4f4-4d7b-9d4c-cd9d14c18c18" />